-If you have not had an oatmeal pie, you have to try this!
-Even if you have, you have to give this particular recipe a try.
+If you have not had an oatmeal pie, you have to give it a try.
+Some people make it as a more affordable mock pecan pie.

 A family friend’s grandma tinkered with it until it was absolutely perfect.
 And you know grandmas know what they are doing in the kitchen.